Sudan

 In 2020, violence and instability still affect the area of Darfur, causing displacement and preventing civilians from getting basic assets or building economic stability.
 Concern is responding with programs in livelihoods, health and nutrition, and WASH.

-I was really distressed before we were referred to Concern’s nutrition program by their volunteers.
+I was really depressed before we were referred to Concern's nutrition program by their volunteers.
 I thought I might lose my only daughter.
 I am now very grateful to Concern for bringing my daughter to life.

-— Gisma Kafitutu, Mother
+Gisma Kafitutu, mother

 Poor economic growth due to sanctions and harsh environments have placed Sudan in the lowest quintile in the UN’s Human Development Index.
 Of the 9.3 million in need of humanitarian assistance, 1.8 million are internally-displaced.
 Over 46.5% of the population currently live below the poverty line.